I was born in East London in 1959 but moved to Welling (a suburb that can’t decide if it’s in South London or Kent) where I grew up.

 The Greens were the first to introduce climate change emergency motions to local and national government, and we are the only party who has consistently supported green initiatives, including the Green New Deal that was first proposed by Caroline Lucas over 10 years ago.

-I’m an ardent advocate on both national and local green issues, particularly relating to sustainable farming methods, the treatment of animals in food production and green energy.
+I’m an ardent advocate on both national and local green issues, particularly relating to sustainable farming methods, the green belt and the treatment of animals in food production and green energy.
 As a local independent businessman, I’m also and avid promoter of local enterprise and businesses that put back as much into society as they take out.

 This is particularly relevant in today’s retail world where the future of the UK high street is in some doubt.
-As a retailer for 30 years and an operator of one of the last remaining independents in central Oxford (before we were forced to close it due to cost pressures), I know exactly how hard it is for small businesses to compete and survive in the face of the large multi-nationals.
+As a retailer for 30 years and an operator of one of the last remaining independents in central Oxford, I know exactly how hard it is for small businesses to compete and survive in the face of the large multi-nationals.
 I’m involved in many initiatives and local and national projects aimed at dealing with growing problems facing small businesses such as high rents and rates and the skills gaps opening up in many areas of commerce.

 Health and education provision are issues of particular relevance to everyone, especially with many health and support services under attack from both local and national government spending cuts.
 I’m believe strongly that the NHS should be returned to full public ownership and control, in the face of the erosion that has been forced on it by successive governments.
 There are no easy solutions, but the one thing I am sure will not work is the privatisation by stealth that the Conservatives have already set in motion.